Old Stock Americans: Welsh-Americans

 Welsh settlers were on the three ships that headed for what is now Jamestown in late December 1606.
 Additional Welsh settlers arrived in America, such as Hugh Gwyn and David ap Hugh - two tradesmen who arrived in Jamestown with the Second Supply in 1608.
 More Welsh arrivals came from Wales after 1618.
 In the mid to late seventeenth century, there was a large emigration of Welsh Quakers to the Colony of Pennsylvania, where a Welsh Tract was established in the region immediately west of Philadelphia.
+The first Governor of the Province of New Hampshire was John Cutt, a Welsh-born settler; he governed the colony until his death in 1681.
 By 1700, Welsh people accounted for about one-third of the colony's estimated population of twenty-thousand.
-There are a number of Welsh place names in this area.
+There are a number of Welsh place names in this area (eg. North Wales, Newport, Gwynedd).
 The Welsh were especially numerous and politically active and elected 9% of the members of the Pennsylvania Provincial Council.

 There have been several historical figures with (Old Stock) Welsh ancestry, including US presidents (Thomas Jefferson, John Adams, John Quincy Adams, James A. Garfield, Calvin Coolidge, Richard Nixon, and more), as well as founding fathers (William Floyd, Button Gwinnett, Francis Lewis, Gouverneur Morris, Lewis Morris, and several more).